Zabraniak/Zabraniak/README.md

 # 👋 Hey!

-I'm Michał, a computer science student at the Technical University of Lodz, Poland.
-I'm passionate about exploring new technologies and finding ways to enhance various aspects, especially in IT-related fields.
-I love automating processes to make things more efficient.
+I'm Michał!
+A Computer Science graduate from the Technical University of Lodz, Poland, I focus on exploring new technologies and creating efficient solutions through process automation.
+With a strong foundation in IT and programming, I enjoy working on projects that optimize workflows and enhance productivity.

 # Stack, tools, IDEs, etc. listed by proficiency: